-Annualized Year to Date One Year Past 3 Years Past 5 Years Past 10 Years Past 15 Years Return -1.02% 5.11% 0.65% 2.42 5.66% 1.65% S&P 500 Total Return 5.57% 15.15% 12.28% 14.14% 13.74% 9.19% Consumer Price Index 1.15% 1.31% 1.92% 1.75% 1.76% 1.89%
+Annualized Year to Date One Year Past 3 Years Past 5 Years Past 10 Years Past 15 Years Return -1.02% 5.10% 0.65% 2.42% 5.66% 1.65% S&P 500 Total Return 5.57% 15.15% 12.28% 14.14% 13.74% 9.19% Consumer Price Index 1.15% 1.31% 1.92% 1.75% 1.76% 1.89%

-The S&P 500 is a widely recognized, unmanaged index of common stock prices.
+- The S&P 500 is a widely recognized, unmanaged index of common stock prices.
 The figures for the S&P 500 reflect all dividends reinvested but do not reflect any deductions for fees, expenses, or taxes.
-One cannot invest directly in an index.

-Consumer Price Index (CPI) - As of August 2020 - U.S. CPI Urban Consumers NSA (Non-Seasonally Adjusted), Index.
+One cannot invest directly in an index. - Consumer Price Index (CPI) As of August 2020 U.S. CPI Urban Consumers NSA (Non-Seasonally Adjusted), Index.
 The Consumer Price Index tracks the prices paid by urban consumers for goods and services and is generally accepted as a measure of price inflation.
 Price inflation affects consumers' purchasing power.

 Consolidated performance with dividends and other earnings reinvested.
 Performance figures reflect the deduction of broker commission expenses and the deduction of investment advisory fees.
 Such fees are described in Part II of the adviser's Form ADV.
 The advisory fees and any other expenses incurred in the management of the investment advisory account will reduce the client's return.
-It here the the the compared to the investment advisory account will reduce the client's return. should not be assumed that recommendations made in the future will be profitable or will equal the performance of the above accounts.
+It should not be assumed that recommendations made in the future will be profitable or will equal the performance of the above accounts.
 A list of all security recommendations made within the past twelve months is available upon request.